|Florida A&M University

 Located in Tuskegee, Alabama, Tuskegee University is a private historically black university with a rich history.
 The university was home to a training program that formed the famous Tuskegee Airmen during World War II.
 Since then, the school has continued to train the next generation of leaders, public servants, educators, architects, scientists, and more.

 Tuskegee University is split into five colleges and two schools, all known for their academic rigor.
 An emphasis on STEM and nurturing innovation is the core of many of the school's programs.
-The school is the only HBCU to offer a doctorate of veterinary medicine and ranks 4th overall in U.S. News & World Report’s list of Historically Black Colleges and Universities.
+The school is the only HBCU to offer a doctorate of veterinary medicine.

 Outside of class, the Tuskegee Golden Tigers are one of the most successful schools in the Southern Intercollegiate Athletic Conference.
 The Golden Tigers football team has won 29 SIAC championships, the most in history.